-A cooing baby, a warm bath and the smell of baby wash is a peaceful scene, but when your little one suddenly decides that baths are not their thing it can make bath time a major stress time for the both of you.
-Let’s discuss common reasons why your baby hates the bath and how you can make bath time something you both enjoy.
+A cooing baby, a warm bath and the smell of baby wash is a peaceful scene, but when your little one suddenly decides that baths are not their thing it can make bath time a stressful time for the both of you.
+If you’re thinking what do I do if my baby hates baths all of a sudden, keep reading for tips.

 Fear, discomfort, and overstimulation are the most common reasons babies may hate taking a bath.
-As babies develop, they begin to interpret their surroundings differently and they can suddenly become scared of the sounds and sensations of bathtime such as draining or splashing water and hot or cold temperatures.
+As babies develop, they begin to interpret their surroundings differently.
+This means they can suddenly become scared of the sounds and sensations of bath time such as draining or splashing water and hot or cold temperatures.

-For more insight on how to make bath time a fun bonding experience for you and baby, consider both psychological and environmental factors contributing to your child’s fear or anxiety…
+Read on for more insight on how to make bath time a fun bonding experience for you and baby.

 A negative experience.
 Perhaps your child had a bad experience in the bath recently that is still fresh in their mind and creating anxiety.
 A fall in the tub or face full of water causing them to cough and choke could be leading to a sudden fear or resistance to bath time.
-Help baby feel more comfortable by ensuring they’re secure in the tub, using lots of encouraging language or try having them help fill the tub while explaining how the tub works, which could make them feel confident during bath time.
+Help baby feel more comfortable by ensuring they’re secure in the tub and using lots of encouraging language.
+You might also try having them help fill the tub while explaining how the tub works, which could make them feel confident during bath time.

 Sensory overload.
 Your child may simply dislike some of the sensory experiences associated with the bath, like body temperature changes or perhaps even the loud noises related to the tub (think faucets or drains).
-To minimize the effects of overwhelming your child at bath time, try filling and draining the bath without your child in the room.
-Creating smooth transitions throughout bath time can help minimize body temperature fluctuations, so keeping the rooms you use during this time at an even, warm temperature can help with any shock.
+To keep your child from filling overwhelmed at bath time, try filling and draining the bath without your child in the room.
+Also, creating smooth transitions throughout bath time can help minimize body temperature fluctuations.
+Keeping the rooms you use during this time at an even, warm temperature can help with any shock.

 Bad timing.
-It could even be that the time of day they take a bath is not ideal for them making it harder for baby to tolerate the tub.
-Some children are more receptive to baths at different times of the day depending on their mood.
+It could even be that the time of day they take a bath is not ideal for them, making it harder for them to tolerate the tub.
+Some children are more receptive to baths at different times of the day, depending on their mood.
 If evening baths are becoming troublesome for your child, try switching to a mid-morning or afternoon bath and see how they react.

 Are you triggering your child’s anxiety?
 Consider your own mood and behavior surrounding bath time.
-Children are receptive, so if doing bath time at the end of the day when you’re tired and eager to be off your feet causes you stress, it could also be stressful for your baby or toddler.
+Children can easily pick up on our emotions, so if doing bath time at the end of the day when you’re tired causes you stress, it could also be stressful for your baby or toddler.
 Experiment with your routine to make this a more relaxed experience for both of you.

-The fear of water is common in childhood and can be a phase of your baby or toddler experiences for weeks, months, or more.
-Now that you’ve got a few ideas as to why your baby seems upset at the mention of a bath, you can check out the list of tips, tricks, and advice I’ve created below for easing a child who is scared of the bath.
+The fear of water is common in childhood and can be a phase your baby or toddler may experiences for weeks, months, or more.
+Now that you’ve got a few ideas as to why your baby seems upset at the mention of a bath, check out the list of tips, tricks, and advice I’ve created below for helping a child who is scared of the bath.

-Tips, tricks, and advice for helping a baby that is scared of the bath
+Tips, tricks, and advice for helping a baby who is scared of the bath

 Here are a few things you can do to help understand why your child suddenly hates the bath and make it a more comforting, fun experience: